Modified Cosmology or Modified Galaxy Astrophysics is Driving the z>6 JWST Results? CMB Experiments can discover the Origin in the Near Future: Effects of Modification to CDM Cosmology

 \subsection{Effect on CMB Lensing}

-Weak gravitational lensing of CMB photons redistributes temperature and polarization anisotropies across angular scales, determined by the derivative of the line-of-sight integrated lensing potential {\citep{martinez1997effect,zaldarriaga1998gravitational,zaldarriaga1999reconstructing,guzik2000lensing,seljak2000lensing,Hu:2000ee,hu2002mass,hirata2003analyzing,hirata2008correlation,Hanson:2009kr,Planck:2018lbu,Carron:2022eyg,ACT:2023kun,SPT-3G:2024atg}}.
+Weak gravitational lensing of CMB photons redistributes temperature and polarization anisotropies across angular scales, determined by the derivative of the line-of-sight integrated lensing potential {\citep{martinez1997effect,zaldarriaga1998gravitational,zaldarriaga1999reconstructing,guzik2000lensing,seljak2000lensing,Hu:2000ee,hu2002mass}}.
 The lensing potential depends on the Weyl potential, which depends on the matter density perturbations in the Universe.
 A modification in the matter power spectrum will change the Weyl potential, and hence the lensing potential \citep{Lewis:2006fu,Hanson:2009kr}.
 The lensing potential is obtained as:

-where $\chi_*$ is the comoving distance to the surface of last scattering (at $z \sim 1089$), and $P_{\Psi}$ is the Weyl potential. {Changes in the matter power spectrum at high redshifts will change the potential wells and affect the gravitational interaction of the CMB photons across a broad redshift kernel.
+where $k_{\ell} = (\ell + 1/2) / \chi$ using Limber approximation, $\chi_*$ is the comoving distance to the surface of last scattering (at $z \sim 1089$), $P_{\Psi}$ is the Weyl potential, $\Omega_m(z)$ and $H(z)$ are the matter density parameter and Hubble parameter at redshift $z$, and $P_{\delta \delta}$ is the matter power spectrum. {Changes in the matter power spectrum at high redshifts will change the potential wells and affect the gravitational interaction of the CMB photons across a broad redshift kernel.
 Since the gravitational potentials are linked to density perturbations, the Weyl potential is related to the matter power spectrum.
-During matter or dark-energy domination, the Weyl potential can be defined as \citep{Lewis:2006fu}:

-where $\Omega_m(z)$ and $H(z)$ are the matter density parameter and Hubble parameter at redshift $z$, and $P_{\delta \delta}$ is the matter power spectrum.
+We use the relation between the two during matter and dark energy domination.
 Thus, the modification parameter $b _{\delta}$ changes the Weyl potential and hence, the lensing potential.}

 {Lensing causes mode-mixing of multipoles ($\ell$) with each other separated by $L$, with the mixing depending on the power at the lensing multipole ($L$).
 With current and upcoming detectors such as SO and CMB-S4, we will be able to measure the lensing potential up to high multipoles of $L \sim 1500$.
 This high resolution will allow us to probe the lensing contribution from high redshifts as shown in Fig. \ref{fig:lensk}.
 The small scales of $k > 0.1 \, \rm{Mpc^{-1}}$ are not very well studied due to resolution and sensitivity constraints, and the impact from non-linear dynamics.
 Using the Limber approximation ($k \chi(z) \sim L + 1/2$), the scales $k > 0.1 \, \rm{Mpc}^{-1}$ at high redshifts $z > 6$ contribute at multipoles $L > 800$.
 If there are a higher number of massive halos at high redshifts than expected from $\Lambda$CDM, these will lead to enhanced lensing from these redshifts.
 The modification scenario is shown in orange dot-dashed line compared with the blue solid line for $\Lambda$CDM case.
 The increase in lensing potential is evident at high multipoles due to enhanced lensing from high redshifts.
 Thus, any modification from $\Lambda$CDM scenario can be probed using multipoles $L > 800$.}